Should you put interests and hobbies on a resume? Learn the answer to this question, and pick up 5 tips that will help you do it right.

 - Stay right here, in this moment.
 Don’t let yourself drift miles away.

 - Be genuinely interested in what your conversation partners have to say.
-Think of any conversation as an opportunity to learn something new.
+Think of any conversation topic as an opportunity to learn something new.

 - Show them you’re listening.
 Nodding and saying things like really, ok, cool, or mhm does help.